Parliament Choir

 The Parliament Choir, also known as the UK Parliament Choir and the Choir of the UK Parliament, is the choir of the Parliament of the United Kingdom.
-Founded by Simon Over with the support of Geoffrey Filkin, Baron Filkin in December 2000, it is made up of members of the House of Commons and the House of Lords and staff who work at Parliament.
+Founded by Geoffrey Filkin, Baron Filkin and Simon Over in December 2000, it is made up of members of the House of Commons and the House of Lords and staff who work at Parliament.

 Founding

-The Parliament Choir, also known as the UK Parliament Choir and the Choir of the UK Parliament, was founded in December 2000 by composer Simon Over with the support of Geoffrey Filkin, Baron Filkin.
+The Parliament Choir, also known as the UK Parliament Choir and the Choir of the UK Parliament, was founded in December 2000 by Geoffrey Filkin, Baron Filkin and Simon Over.
 Over had run a choral society at Westminster Abbey whose members included serving parliamentarians in the House of Commons and the House of Lords.
 These parliamentarians were often unable to attend rehearsals because of voting commitments and the late hours of parliamentary business.
 Over discussed the issue with Filkin who proposed establishing a choir in Parliament to address the issue.
-Over then set up a choir in the Palace of Westminster, the Parliament Choir, which enabled parliamentarians to attend votes at short notice with the sounding of the division bell during rehearsals, returning to rehearse shortly after the vote had concluded.
+Filkin and Over then set up a choir in the Palace of Westminster, the Parliament Choir, which enabled parliamentarians to attend votes at short notice with the sounding of the division bell during rehearsals, returning to rehearse shortly after the vote had concluded.
 The choir performed for the first time in December 2000.